ubernostrum/webcolors/docs/index.rst

 webcolors
 =========

-This module provides a number of simple utilities for working with the color names and color value formats defined by the HTML and CSS specifications.
+This module provides utility functions for working with the color names and color value formats defined by the HTML and CSS specifications for use in documents on the Web.

+The home page, and development repository, of this module is
+<http://bitbucket.org/ubernostrum/webcolors/>.
+It can be installed by
+downloading a package from the "Downloads" tab there (and then running ``setup.py install`` from the package), or by downloading from the Python Package Index (<http://pypi.python.org/pypi/webcolors/>).
+Automated tools such as ``easy_install`` and ``pip`` can also be used (``easy_install webcolors`` or ``pip install webcolors``).

 An overview of HTML and CSS colors